 Computer memory is just like the human brain.
 It is used to store data/information and instructions.
 It is a data storage unit or a data storage device where data is to be processed and instructions required for processing are stored.
 It can store both the input and output can be stored here.

-- It is faster computer memory as compare to secondary memory.
+- It is faster computer memory as compared to secondary memory.

 - It is semiconductor memories.

-- It is the main memory of the computer.
+- It is usually a volatile memory, and main memory of the computer.

 - A computer system cannot run without primary memory.